peter88213/nvhelp-en/source/plot_menu.rst

 **Export an ODT document**

-You can export a plot description with **Plot > Export plot description**.

-This will generate a new OpenDocument text document (odt) containing stages, plot lines, and plot points, each with description.
+With **Plot > Export plot description**, you can create a text document that contains stages, plot lines, and plot points, each with description.
 File name suffix is ``_plot``.